-In March of 1969, The Doors played the oversold Dinner Key Auditorium in Miami and Jim Morrison was late taking the stage.
-"It's a swamp and it's a yuck - a horrible kind of place, a seaplane hangar - and 14,000 people are packed in there, and they're sweaty," Ray Manzarek remembered.
-Extremely intoxicated, Morrison lifted his shirt and asked if the audience wanted to see more.
+In March of 1969, The Doors played the oversold Dinner Key Auditorium in Miami, and Jim Morrison was late taking the stage.
+"It's a swamp and it's a yuck - a horrible kind of place, a seaplane hangar - and 14,000 people are packed in there, and they're sweaty," keyboard player Ray Manzarek remembered.
+Intent on showing the audience what psychedelic West Coast shamanism and confrontation [were] all about," Morrison lifted his shirt and asked if the audience wanted to see more.
 This act, in addition to a lamb on stage, simulated oral sex acts with Robbie Krieger, and Morrison stealing an officer's hat, caused the audience to storm the stage and Morrison to be arrested and charged with indecent exposure.
 Although it was never proven he actually exposed himself, Morrison died before the case went to trial.

-Jim Morrison allegedly looked very similar to his good friend January Jansen, so much so that people sometimes mistook them from one another.
+Jim Morrison allegedly looked very similar to his good friend January Jansen, so much so that people sometimes mistook them for one another.
 According to Jansen, the two men would often get hotel rooms next to each other with an adjoining door.
 They worked out a code between them that if one got bored with the woman they were with, they would claim to be going for ice and slam the hotel door twice.
-When the other heard this, they would do the same and swap both rooms and women.
+When the other heard this, they would do the same, and swap rooms and women.
 Jansen claimed if he wore leather pants that were similar to Morrison's, girls were never able to tell the difference.

-But the show went on and Morrison took the opportunity to get revenge the cops from his spot on stage.
-Calling them "little blue men," he told the audience the story in an obscenity-laced rant and as they began to riot, he was ushered off stage, becoming the first person to ever be arrested in the middle of a performance.
+But the show went on, and Morrison took the opportunity to get revenge on the cops from his spot on stage.
+Calling them "little blue men," he told the audience the story in an obscenity-laden rant and as they began to riot, he was ushered off stage, becoming the first person to ever be arrested in the middle of a performance.